PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ><ins>Installation after a new Image:</ins><br/>
 The first login of the IndustrialPI 4 is:<br/>
 Username: pi <br/> Password: raspberry<br/>
-Information comes: The device configuration was detected automatically.<br/>
+Information comes: The device configuration was detected automatically.
 Manual configuration is therefore not necessary.<br/>
 Press okay.<br/>
 You will now be asked to use the password on the sticker.<br/>